 2. Respond quickly to new stories

 If I had written the post on Phil’s Fish Market two weeks after the Reddit post, I would have never gotten that link.
 Today there is more of a market for brand new content than ever before, and the insatiable demand for new subjects to write about means that even minor news items can turn into a thousand different blog posts.
-The trick is to get in on the ground level so that other bloggers will find your post when doing their research.
+Get in on the ground level by blogging about news early so that other bloggers will find your post when doing their research.

 3. Discover new content the moment it’s posted